markrickert/cryptohopper-dashboard-watchlist/README.md

 > By [@henrygarle](https://github.com/henrygarle) (FaceWound on Discord)

 * Restores targets list to match functionality removed on 2021-05-11.
-Any targets that would be shown by the default UI are shown in green, any that would normally be hidden are displayed in orange.
+Any targets shown by the default UI are shown in green.
+Any that it would generally hide are displayed in orange.

 |||
 :-:|:-: